darianmorat/gruvdark-theme/README.md

 ### Pending:

-**Support + languages for GruvDark Themes:** Right now the main focus is on html, css & javascript.
+**Support +languages for GruvDark:** Right now the main focus is on html, css & javascript.
 Contributions are more than welcome!<br>

 ### GruvDark